 HOW BAD ARE YOU?

-The way I see it right now you have a few choices:
+Right now you have a few choices:

-Really ask yourself the following questions:
+Ask yourself the following questions:

 - How has your condition affected your relationships, finances, family, or other activities?